- Diets deficient in calories lead to undernutrition.

 7.5.2 Nutrient deficiencies

-Nutrient deficiency leads to various problems including, for e.g. anaemia (iron deficiency), night blindness (vitamin A deficiency), goitre (iron deficiency) neural tube defects (folate), osteoporosis (calcium deficiencies).
+Nutrient deficiency leads to various problems including, for e.g. anaemia (iron deficiency), night blindness (vitamin A deficiency), goitre (iodine deficiency) neural tube defects (folate), osteoporosis (calcium deficiencies).

 Nutrient deficiencies often occur alongside undernutrition, but may also occur when energy intakes are adequate or excessive

 Overconsumption: diets high in fat, salt and sugar are associated with obesity, Type 2 diabetes and other diseases